 Each request for medicine to be administered to a pupil in school should be considered on its merits.
-The Head should give consideration to the best interests of the pupil and the implications for the school.
+The Head should consider the best interests of the pupil and the implications for the school.

 It is generally accepted that school staff may administer prescribed medication whilst acting in loco parentis.
-However, it is important to note that this does not imply that there is a duty upon these workers to administer medication and the following should be taken into account:
+However, it is important to note that this does not imply that there is a duty upon these workers to administer medication and the following should be considered: